evildmp/diataxis-documentation-framework/reference-explanation.rst

 steps to guide the reader, they contain theoretical knowledge.

 The difference between them is - just as in the difference between tutorials and how-to guides - the difference between the *acquisition* of skill and knowledge, and its *application*.
-In other words it's the distinction between *study* and *work*.
+In other words, it's the distinction between *study* and *work*.